-That’s a wrap! with over three and half days of back-to-back presentations given by over 40 presenters and over 150 delegates in attendance.
-We at the LTEU want to say a big thank you to everyone who got involved and attended our biggest annual learning and teaching conference to date.
+We at the LTEU want to say a big thank you to everyone who got involved and attended our annual learning and teaching conference.

 If you didn’t manage to attend not to worry, we are pleased to announce that all of the recordings are now live on the Annual Learning and Teaching Conference programme page.

-We are looking forward to welcoming you to the 9th Annual Learning and Teaching Conference, which is just over a month away, 29th June – 2nd July 2021.
-This year’s conference theme, Improvisation within Constraint: Reshaping a Learning Community in a Time of Change aims to reflect the commitment that AU staff have to enhance the student learning experience.
+We are looking forward to welcoming you to the 10th Annual Learning and Teaching Conference, which is just over a month away, 12-14 September.

 You can register for the conference by completing this online form.